rpallas/hello-world/README.md

-A simlple hello world app
+A simple hello world app